-The Village at Mayo Clinic features five Southwestern style casitas, three for patients undergoing transplant and two for patients receiving cancer treatment.
+The Village at Mayo Clinic features six Southwestern style casitas, four for patients undergoing organ transplantation, and two for patients receiving cancer treatment.
 Each casita in the Village is approximately 4,900 square feet and has six bedrooms and six bathrooms to house patients and their caregivers.

 The casitas surround a central community center building, the Brusally Community Center, where guests gather for events, special meals, support groups and game nights.
 The Village also has an office facility and housing for a night manager.

 The Brusally Community Center at the Village is named for the children (Bruce and Sally) of the Tweed family, who generously donated their ranch home in Scottsdale to Mayo Clinic for use as a hospitality center for patients undergoing a transplant, including a bone marrow transplant.
 That facility, known as the Help in Healing Home (formerly the Arizona Transplant House at Brusally Ranch), served more than 3,000 transplant patients and family members for a decade until demand outgrew the space.
 Construction began on the Village at Mayo Clinic in 2007, thanks to proceeds of the sale of Brusally Ranch and generous donations from benefactors.

 The Village at Mayo Clinic, a collaboration of the Help in Healing Home, the American Cancer Society's Hope Lodge and Mayo Clinic, opened for patients on June 27, 2009.
 The American Cancer Society's Hope Lodge at the Village is a first for that organization in the western United States.